-Multinationals from Microsoft Corp. to Nokia, Motorola and Siemens have set up research centers in big cities.
+Multinationals from Microsoft to Nokia, Motorola and Siemens have set up research centres in big cities.
 But the list of players that have invested the big sums that Beijing hoped for remains small and stagnant.

 BNP Paribas’s chief China economist, Chen Xingdong, summed things up with a Chinese proverb: “The government thought once the phoenix tree was planted, the phoenix would come.
 But it didn’t.”